Home High Level Design V

 • we start from the root node and keep traversing down the tree until we find the desired segment. then using the doubly linked list pointers, we traverse the neighboring segments

-• this is also supported by postgres via “postgis”
+• this entire solution is supported by postgres via “postgis”

-• we can add new places to our system using a cron. it would involve updating the relational database, quad trees, etc
+• we can add new places to our system using a cron

 • we can partition data based on region id